matu3ba/dotfiles/README.md

 - `fileRestore.sh` write files, if nonexisting on system, from backup by argument the folder name
 - `symlinkInstall.sh` create symlinks and also create folders with symlinks
 - `symlinkUninstall.sh` remove symlinks
+- `fileOverwrite.ps1` overwrite configurations based on win_src_dest on Windows
+- TODO: usage on NixOS

 ### Dependencies